-For students who have not defaulted on previous federal student loans, and who have not reached the aggregate maximum of $138,500 (undergraduate and graduate Direct loans combined), the following loan eligibility will generally be offered: $5,125 per semester when registered for 3-5 credits, or $10,250 per semester when registered for 6+ credits
+For students who have not defaulted on previous federal student loans, and who have not reached the aggregate maximum of $138,500 (undergraduate and graduate Direct loans combined), the following loan eligibility will generally be offered per semester, including summer semester: $5,125 when registered half-time (3-5 credits), or $10,250 when registered full-time (6 or more credits).

 The Cost of Attendance Budget includes both actual charges (tuition, fees, etc.) AND estimates for other costs students may incur on their own (books, housing, meals, etc.).
 Some students need to use loans for expenses not charged by the university such as rent if they are not working.
 Having room in the budget enables students to use loans for all educational related expenses.

 The federal government collects a small loan origination fee off the full amount of the loan before it disburses each semester.
 The current loan origination fees and interest rates can be found here.

 Your loan amount can be changed as long as the request is made in writing before the end of the semester.
 Please email us from your Messiah account, include your student ID#, the semester and year, and the new amount desired.
 Emails can be sent to firstname.lastname@example.org.